 Jean’s romantic ending is blissful and beautiful.
 As with most romantic endings in the Ikémen Series, it has a sort of slice-of-life feel to it, as it takes you through the everyday lives of the couple after overcoming the hardships they endured throughout the route.
 I loved the incorporation of the story of the Ugly Duckling and the finale in the field of lilies made me smile so much my cheeks hurt.

 Despite being an aloof, distant man throughout his story, Jean finally opens up, confidently showing his sensitive side to MC.
 This feels particularly satisfying after persistently pursuing him for so many chapters.
 Amongst a sea of Ikémen who play it cool for a sensitive and emotional MC, Jean reverses this dynamic by being the one to shed tears while MC holds him.
-What I loved most about this is that Jean’s vulnerability isn’t used to diminish his character in any way, instead highlighting the positive growth he has experienced.
+What I loved most about this is that Jean’s vulnerability isn’t used to diminish his character in any way, instead it highlights the positive growth he has experienced.

 Tl;dr: Jean’s romantic ending is the sunny day following a turbulent storm, providing some well-deserved, feel-good moments after a hard-won romance.